sdiehl/write-you-a-haskell/basics.md

 Values
 ------

-A list is an homogeneously inductively defined sum type of linked cells parameterized over the type of it's values.
+A list is an homogeneously inductively defined sum type of linked cells parameterized over the type of its values.

 ```haskell